Wayne Tinkle: Oregon State

 On May 19, 2014, Tinkle left for Oregon State of the Pac–12 Conference.

 In the 2016–17 season, Tinkle tied the record for most losses (27) in a single season by a major conference coach.

 In the 2020–21 season, the Beavers were projected to finish last in the Pac-12.
 The Beavers finished tied for 6th in the regular season standings and eventually won the Pac-12 tournament, where they automatically received a bid to the 2021 NCAA tournament.
 The Beavers were selected as a 12 seed in the NCAA tournament and made a run to the Elite 8, with victories over Tennessee, Oklahoma State, and Loyola-Chicago, before losing to the Houston Cougars with their best finish in the tournament since 1965–66.

 In the 2021–22 season, Tinkle broke his own record for most losses in a single season by a major conference coach.
 The record only lasted one year before being broken by Mark Fox.

+On February 26, 2026, Oregon State announced that Tinkle would not be retained for the next season.
+He was given the option to finish the 2025–26 season and chose to do so.